IBM/materials/smi-ted/README.md

 ### Pretrained Models and Training Logs

 We provide checkpoints of the SMI-TED model pre-trained on a dataset of ~91M molecules curated from PubChem.
 The pre-trained model shows competitive performance on classification and regression benchmarks from MoleculeNet.
-For model weights contact: eduardo.soares@ibm.com or evital@br.ibm.com .
+For model weights: [HuggingFace Link](https://huggingface.co/ibm/materials.smi-ted)

 Add the SMI-TED `pre-trained weights.pt` to the `inference/` or `finetune/` directory according to your needs.
 The directory structure should look like the following: